New to the disability community or Yale? Feeling overwhelmed? Check out the Disability@Yale Survival Guide, and provide feedback here!

 - An academic program for Disability Studies

 - A cultural center for students with disabilities which uplifts the voices of our community, hosts disability-related initiatives and events, and furthers the social model of disability

 - The continued success of the newly imagined DPMP and the pilot Disability Peer Liaison (PL) Program

-Sign up to receive emails from DEFY here or by emailing Communications Director Martine Cruz at email@example.com.
-To join our Slack workspace, where members share resources & support and communicate more regularly about the status of advocacy projects, click here.
+Sign up to receive emails from DEFY here or by emailing Communications Director Tilly Brooks at firstname.lastname@example.org.
+To join our GroupMe workspace, where members share resources & support and communicate more regularly about the status of advocacy projects, click here.